 16. Tip: Start by creating 5 parameters for the 5 most obvious things that will be varied

-This explains an approach for designing Hexawise tests that many new Hexawise users have found useful.
+This explains an approach for designing Hexawise tests that many new Hexawise users find useful.

-Begin with the "Goldilocks Rule" in mind to identify how much detail is appropriate.
+Begin with the "Goldilocks Rule" to identify how much detail is appropriate

 If you have a long end-to-end process, don't include much detail in your Values yet.
 If you have a small scope, include more specific detail.
 More information about the Goldilocks Rule is here.